kariminf/jslingua_docs/doc/jpn.morpho.md

 ### Pronouns

 In Japanese, conjugation doesn't depend on pronouns.
-But, you can get a pronoun name, if you want, by using the function **getPronounName**.
+But, you can get a pronoun name, if you want, by using the function **goptname**.

 Example: